Want to avoid spam registrations and bot attacks using CAPTCHA on your WordPress site? You’re in the right place.

 - You can avoid spam registrations to ensure that only genuine or human users are registered on your site.

-- You’re able to protect the user accounts of existing human users by blocking malicious login attempts.
+- You can protect the user accounts of existing human users by blocking malicious login attempts.

 How to Add CAPTCHA to WordPress Registration & Login Form?

-We’ve chosen the User Registration plugin to demonstrate how you can add CAPTCHAs to WordPress registration and login forms.
+We’ve chosen the User Registration plugin to demonstrate how to add CAPTCHA to WordPress registration and login forms.

-It’s a brilliant registration form builder plugin with an in-built login form and user profile.
-Its drag and drop interface makes it super easy to build registration forms with as many custom fields as you wish.
+It’s a brilliant registration form builder plugin with multiple CAPTCHA options.
+Also, its drag-and-drop interface makes it easy to build registration forms with as many custom fields as you wish.

 So, let’s get started!